Ernst-lee-op/Tinkercad-project/README.md

-This project was designed in Tinkercad and exported for use with M5Stack.
+This project started with a brief designed in Tinkercad.

 👉 [View our Tinkercad design](https://www.tinkercad.com/things/37scwAZm7wM-m5stack-project)